Continuing Education Activity

 - Review the management options available for Ewing sarcoma.

-- Describe interprofessional team strategies for improving care coordination and communication to advance Ewing sarcoma and improve outcomes.
+- Describe interprofessional team strategies for improving care coordination and communication to enhance the care of Ewing sarcoma and improve outcomes.

 Ewing sarcoma (ES) is an aggressive tumor of adolescents and young adults, which constitutes 10% to 15% of all bone sarcomas.
 James Ewing first described it in 1921, and it represents 'classic' Ewing sarcoma of bone, extra-skeletal Ewing sarcoma, malignant small cell tumor of the chest wall (Askin tumor), and soft tissue-based primitive neuroectodermal tumors (PNET).
 These sarcomas originate from unique mesenchymal progenitor cells due to their similar histologic and immunohistochemical characteristics.